 Gilbert’s driver, Michael Pak, told police that Gilbert ran from the home screaming “they’re trying to kill me!”.
 At 4:51 AM, Gilbert called 911 emergency services.
 Operators noted that during the call, Gilbert seemed disoriented and confused and mistakenly gave her location as Jones Beach.
 Gilbert then ran to the nearby home of Gustav Coletti.
 When Coletti told Gilbert he would call the police for her, Gilbert ran away.
 A few minutes later, Pak pulled up to Coletti’s home in his sports utility vehicle and told Coletti that he was “looking for a woman who’d become upset and run out of his party.”
 911 operators listened on the open line for 23 minutes while Gilbert continued running from house to house knocking on doors and seeking help.
 Two of the neighbors, Coletti and Barbara Brennan, called 911 themselves but by the time police arrived, Shannan was nowhere in sight.

 The search for Shannan Gilbert stalled after the fateful night that she disappeared.
 Whether budget cuts, lack of experience, or uncooperative weather hindered the search, the Gilbert family became frustrated and angry at the perceived lack of progress police made in their investigation.
-It would be over six months before Gilbert’s fate was discovered but her mysterious disappearance would serve as the catalyst for a series of very gruesome and unexpected discoveries.
+It would be over six months before Gilbert’s body was discovered but her mysterious disappearance would serve as the catalyst for a series of very gruesome and unexpected discoveries.